iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 ---------------------------
 To communicate with a single module, simply connect the Servo JR female connector to the FTDI.

-**Please ensure that your USB-to-UART device's TX port is connected to your module's RX port, and your module's TX to the USB-to-UART device's RX.**
+**Please ensure that your USB-to-UART device's TX port is connected to your module's RX port, and your module's TX port to the USB-to-UART device's RX port.**

 A module wired for both power and serial communication attached to the aforementioned FTDI looks as follows: